 Rest In Peace: Andre Harrell, Legendary Music Executive, Dead At 59

-Andre Harrell, the legendary music executive responsible for Diddy’s career and a plethora of notable R&B and Hip Hop acts, has sadly passed away overnight.
+Andre Harrell, the legendary music executive responsible for Diddy’s career and a plethora of notable R&B and Hip Hop acts, sadly passed away overnight.
 He was 59-years-old.

 Harrell’s passing was announced to thousands of people simultaneously after hearing the news from DJ D-Nice on his popular Instagram Livestream of ‘Club Quarantine’.
 The sad news has been confirmed by several news outlets, so far the cause of his death remains unclear.

-According to a detailed memorandum posted by News One, Harrell helped facilitate the careers of the 1990s icons whose names include but are definitely not limited to: JoDeCi, Mary J Blige, Heavy D, and Biggie Smalls.
+According to a detailed memoriam posted by News One, Harrell helped facilitate the careers of the 1990s icons whose names include but are definitely not limited to: JoDeCi, Mary J Blige, Heavy D, and Biggie Smalls.
 He moved on to serve as president and CEO of the legendary Motown Records, signing artists like Al B Sure, Christopher Williams, Guy, Father MC, and The Lost Boyz, to name but a few.

 Harrell also helped produce film and television.
 Notably, he served as an executive producer for the hit TV show, “New York Undercover” in the ’90s.
-The last post that Harrell made on Instagram mentioned him wanting to fast forward 2020.
+The last post that Harrell made on Instagram mentioned him wanting to fast-forward to 2020.

 So sad.
 May he Rest In Peace.